brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 High hopes that you are convinced on trying GraphQL 🙌 Implementing a GraphQL server is not complicated and there are many guides in the web talking about it.
 The official website [has a list with many server frameworks and libraries](https://graphql.org/code) (comes in many flavours).

-As mentioned at the first section, an API Gateway has some specific responsabilities.
-As GraphQL is implemented on top of a normal web server application, one can easily add some of the expected responsabilities to it, such as authorisation, metrics and logging.
-Things such as requests/response transformation, routing and composition are done on the GraphQL resolver level, mapping calls to the right services, using the right communication protocols.
+As mentioned in the first section, an API Gateway has some specific responsibilities.
+As GraphQL is implemented on top of a normal web server application, one can easily add some of these to it, such as authorisation, metrics and logging.
+Things such as requests/response transformation, routing and composition are done in the GraphQL resolver level, mapping calls to the right services, using the right communication protocols.

 > Even before going full micro-services and using it as a real API Gateway, companies can easily develop everything on top of a GraphQL monolith ~~wait, don' leave yet~~ and then, with more time and planning, redirect the resolvers to micro-services.
 This is particularly useful for small companies, which are still testing ideas around.
 During the migration, back-end might change a lot, but front-end will be able to continue requesting the same stuff.

-As teams develop micro-services, a strategy is required to expose and change the public facing GraphQL API.
+As teams develop micro-services, a strategy is required to expose and change the public facing GraphQL schema.
 There are some known strategies for it:

 ### Remote schema stitching